 Generalised Scheme of Preferences (GSP)

-The EU’s "Generalised Scheme of Preferences" (GSP) allows developing country exporters to pay lower duties on their exports to the EU.
+The EU's "Generalised Scheme of Preferences" (GSP) allows developing country exporters to pay less or no duties on their exports to the EU.
 This gives them vital access to EU markets and contributes to their economic growth.

 2014 - New GSP preferences apply

-The date of acceptance of the customs declaration for release for free circulation of the goods - by the customs authorities of the Member State of importation - determines whether a particular import will be treated under the old preferences or under the new preferences.
+The date of acceptance of the customs declaration for release for free circulation of the goods - by the customs authorities of the Member State of importation - determines whether a particular import is treated under the previous preferences or under the new preferences.

-The reformed GSP, which will apply as from 2014, will further focus support on countries most in need.
+The reformed GSP, which will apply as from 2014, focuses support on developing countries most in need.

 Generalised Scheme of Preferences in a nutshell